 Can the seller’s attorney send out multiple contracts to different prospective buyers?

 Yes.
 It is tolerated for the seller to send out multiple contracts to various prospective buyers.
-Nothing the prospective buyers or seller do is binding until the contract is fully executed.
 Either party can change their mind, renegotiate, or walk away.
-Until the listing is “in-contract” The seller can do a deal with someone else even if he had an offer accepted.
+Until the listing is “in-contract,” The seller can do a deal with someone else even if he had an offer accepted.
 For the records, this is true in New York, but in some other states such as Connecticut, buyers sign an offer form with more restrictions and more commitments when submitting an offer.

 Can a buyer make multiple offers and negotiate contracts on various properties simultaneously?

 Yes.
-Until a contract is fully executed, placing an offer is not binding for the buyer, and accepting an offer is not compulsory for the seller either.
-In other words, buyers can negotiate multiple contracts on multiple accepted offers, and at the very end of the process, they can choose the property they are willing to buy.
+Buyers can negotiate multiple contracts on multiple accepted offers, and at the very end of the process, they can choose the property they are willing to buy.
 Some buyers use it as a strategy to have back up contracts in case a deal is not going through.

 Is it ethical for the seller to send out multiple contracts?

 It is not ethical, but it is legal.
-Seller’s broker and seller’s attorney have a fiduciary duty to their client (i.e., to the seller) so will act in the seller’s best interests.
-In theory, the seller’s broker would give whoever has an accepted offer a few days to go over the contract and do his due diligence.
-But in practice, listing agents sometimes accept several offers and seller’s attorney send several contracts out.
+Seller’s broker and seller’s attorney have a fiduciary duty to their client (i.e., to the seller), so will act in the seller’s best interests.
+In theory, the seller’s broker would give whoever has an accepted offer a few days to go over the contract and do its due diligence.
+But in practice, listing agents sometimes receive several bids, and the seller’s attorney sends several agreements out.
 In an ideal world, the listing agent would disclose to all prospective buyers that there are several contracts out.
-If a deal is being negotiated with a potential buyer, and a new buyer comes in at a higher price, the listing agent should give the first buyer the option to match the price.
+If a deal is being negotiated with a potential buyer, and a new buyer comes in at a higher price, the listing agent could give the first buyer the option to match the price.
 They do not always do it.
 In reality, we see brokers sent multiple contracts out, negotiate with various buyers.
 Sometimes brokers even accept multiple offers without notifying each buyer they are competing with other buyers.
-This way, they have potential back-ups in case one of the buyers have a change of heart or is trying to re-trade right before signing a contract.
+This way, they have potential back-ups in case one of the buyers has a change of heart or is trying to re-trade right before signing a contract.

 Ethically speaking, the listing agent should disclose to prospective buyers that several contracts are being sent out.
 However, it’s not legally required.
-We can understand the frustration of buyers since this part of the process takes time and can be costly (due diligence and inspection).
+Accepting 2 offers and negotiating contracts in parallel can be frustrating.
+For Buyers, the process takes time and can be costly (due diligence and inspection).
 It is the right thing to do is to disclose that other contracts are out and that another buyer had a head start and is already working on his due diligence.